What is Machine-to-Machine (M2M) Authentication?

 Register Your Resources

-Add APIs to Authgear and define the scopes (permissions)
+Add APIs to Authgear and define the scopes (permissions) for each of them

 Register Your Application